AndreAugustoo/Projeto-TCC-2022/README.md

-# This is my project from TCC - Universidade do Estado de Minas Gerais.
+# This is my project for TCC - Universidade do Estado de Minas Gerais.